rayangdn/thymio-epfl/report.md

 - Current P controller is adequate for predictable surfaces, but implementing PID control would improve robustness on challenging terrains (slippery/rough) by providing more precise movement and pose estimation through integral and derivative terms.

+- Implementing 3D static obstacle detection would prevent the robot from crossing over static obstacles and avoid infinite loops when local obstacles are near waypoints.

 - Upgrading from infrared to time-of-flight (TOF) sensors would enable earlier obstacle detection, allowing more proactive path corrections and smoother navigation.

 ## Filtering

-The localization system implements an Extended Kalman Filter (EKF) to fuse measurements from multiple sensors and provide robust state estimation.
+The localization system implements an Extended Kalman Filter (EKF) to use measurements from multiple sensors and provide robust state estimation.
 The EKF combines wheel odometry data with camera-based position measurements to maintain accurate tracking of the robot's pose and velocities, even when visual measurements are temporarily unavailable.

-We chose the Extended Kalman Filter (EKF) for its balance of robustness and efficiency.
-While the standard Kalman Filter cannot handle our robot's nonlinear orientation dynamics, the EKF provides suitable nonlinear state estimation with lower computational cost than alternatives like [Particle Filters](https://en.wikipedia.org/wiki/Particle_filter).
+We chose the EKF for its balance of robustness and efficiency.
+While the standard Kalman Filter cannot handle our robot's nonlinear orientation dynamics, the EKF provides suitable nonlinear state estimation.
 Our implementation was inspired by Automatic Addison's [Extended Kalman Filter tutorial](https://automaticaddison.com/extended-kalman-filter-ekf-with-python-code-example/).

 ### Extended Kalman Filter Model